Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 Salty Lake or Solenoye Ozero) which is the Kyrgyz response to the Dead Sea.
 This small salt lake, a few hundred meters from Issyk Kul,

-allows you to float easily and to be covered with black mud with highly healing properties (I do not believe it much, but so they say!).
+allows you to float easily and to be covered with black mud with healing properties (or so they say).

 We dined with a good lake fish in the yurts at the Salty Lake, then we drove to Bokonbaev, looking for a hotel.

-It was not easy, but in the end we found the umpteenth superconomic arrangement of the holiday.
+It was not easy, but in the end we found a very cheap accomodation as in all the holiday.

 The next day we explored a dirt road behind the main road on the lake.
 This dirt road passed in one